TCA166/CK3-history-extractor/README.txt

 1.Prepare 00_traits.txt in the same directory as CK3_lookup_gen.py (it can be found in steamapps\common\Crusader Kings III\game\common\traits)
 2.Run CK3_lookup_gen.py

 That's about it.
-In case of issues try to get in contact with me
+In case of issues try to get in contact with me.
+Preferably on reddit if you came from there